Qeolvdxu/ride_the_commandline/README.md

         Sometimes you know what file you need but you don't know exactly where it is.
-        This puzzle consists of a directory of directories with a empty filed simply called 'minotaur'.
+        This puzzle consists of a directory of directories with a empty hidden file simply called '.minotaur'.
         There is also the HAYDEN_minotaur.sh script which will create the directory tree and place the minotaur in a random leaf.

     Your goal is to find any number of one line commands that will:
     * run the HAYDEN_minotaur.sh script.
-    * Move the minotaur file into the root directory.
+    * Move the hidden minotaur file into the root directory.

     Useful commands that may help you out: cd, ls, mv, find, tree